colindean/talks/README.md

   * Gray on a white background shall be no lighter than 70%.
   * Avoid using black and gray to distinguish text, instead use capitalization or a different font, i.e a serif and a sans-serif font together.
+* *Do not* take questions *during* the talk
+* Do not take questions *after* the talk, unless there are more than five minutes remaining in the session.
+  * Take no more than one question per two minutes available.
+  * Do not be afraid to respond with "That's a great question, but I cannot answer it succinctly in the time available."

 Choice Quotes for Inspiration
 -----------------------------